z-prince/mod-0-project-be/README.md

 ## Terminal

 We will be referencing many Terminal commands throughout the project.
 It is recommended that you practice using commands before getting started.
-See the `terminal.md` lesson located in the `section1` directory.
+See the [`terminal.md` lesson](https://github.com/philmccarthy/mod-0-project-be/tree/phil-edits-2021-12/section1#part-b-terminal) located in the `section1` directory, then continue to Project Setup.

 ## Project Setup